Cosmological singularity as an informational seed for Everything: Abstract

 \section{Abstract}

 It is shown how to place some amount of matter into the cosmological singularity and to encode its state.
-A free and massless scalar field is considered, as a prototype of matter.
+A free and massless scalar field is considered as a prototype of matter.
 Two different but coherent approaches to this issue are presented.
-The expression for the spectral energy density of the scalar particles, which is initially encoded at the singularity, is deduced.
+The expression for the scalar particles' spectral energy density, which is initially encoded at the singularity, is deduced.
 An informational aspect of the problem is discussed.